NAlexH2/nahrednetv3/README.md

 is far less time than the V2, which took me a about 2.5 months of learning and researching on my own simply because of the volume of new stuff I was learning everyday.

+## Can We See Version 1 and Version 2?
+You can visit the source code for [version 1 here](https://github.com/NAlexH2/nahrednetv1).
+While you can find [version 2 here](https://github.com/NAlexH2/nahrednetv2).
+Neither of these websites are currently deployed.